Author: Dr. Juon Abbass

 You can use various substitutes to satisfy this instinct of your beloved furry friend.
 For instance, if your cat likes to stalk birds or mice then you can use artificial remote control mice/birds to satisfy your cat.
-These speedy toys will satisfy the stalking, hunting, effectively catching instinct of your cat.
+These speedy toys will satisfy the stalking, and hunting, instinct of your cat.
 And also will keep your cat busy in play and strengthen the bond between you and your cat.

-Note: The engagement in play will not only decrease the behavioral problem i-e bring mice or lizards (either dead or partially dead) to your home/doorstep but also help your cat to stay active and reduce the weight.
+Note: The engagement in play will not only decrease the behavioral problem i-e bring mice or lizards (either dead or partially dead) to your home/doorstep but also help your cat to stay active and reduce weight.

 Spayed cats have a higher tendency to bring the dead/half-dead prey at home because they don’t have offspring and they are unable to pass this knowledge to their young ones.
 This is why they are more likely to bring a dead mouse or the prey for you as a gift.

 Why you should not punish your cat for bringing a gift for you?

 Frankly speaking, the dead mice or other prey can become an unpleasant experience for you.
 But experts suggest not yelling or punishing the cat for this act.
 Because cats think they are doing a remarkable deed by bringing you a gift.
 So, be nice to your cat and don’t show her what you are feeling right now.
 Don’t even get mad at your beloved furry friend.
 Getting upset will stress the cat and also affect the bond between the two of you.
 Keep calm and act wisely to redirect this behavior in your furry friend.